0xmons/0xmons-blog/contents/token-update.md

 1) No more XMON fees!
 In order to make integrations with other contracts easier, I've set the transfer fee of XMON to be 0, as seen [here](https://etherscan.io/tx/0xe92d172ecafa98171163706e1b0f757d32cf1872d8e6b45baf8fc9181f889228 ).
 Note that I have not yet renounced ownership, so the option to bring it back in the future still remains.

 2) LP mining is starting next week!
 I've set up a rewards pool for XMON-ETH LP for 2 weeks that starts Tuesday Jan 5 at 18:00 UTC.
 The contract is [here](https://etherscan.io/address/0xd4275e04dbe82526e4a17ac0fb8f509b6080a455#readContract).
-The 0xmons website has also been updated with a UI to make staking and claiming rewards easier.
+The 0xmons website has also been updated with a UI to make staking and claiming rewards easier, as well as a countdown timer [here](https://0xmons.xyz/#/farm).
 The initial farming rewards are 50 XMON over two weeks; emissions are kept intentionally small at first to avoid supply shock and opportunistic farm-and-dumpers.

 Summoning (and then spawning) will come soon after, hopefully 1 week into LP farming.